 iPhone 14 vs. iPhone 15: outlook

-Anyone who wants the best possible telephoto camera, performance, display and conveniences like USB-C, and also doesn't mind holding off on upgrading for twelve months, is likely better off holding out for the iPhone 15.
-But if you need to upgrade sooner, the iPhone 14 series will seemingly still offer several improvements over the iPhone 13, and perhaps some similar capabilities to the iPhone 15 too in a lot of cases.
+So anyone who wants the best possible camera, performance, display and conveniences like USB-C is likely better off holding out for the iPhone 15.
+But if you need something a little cheaper, the iPhone 14 series is and will remain a great option for some time.